The Ultimate Step by Step Guide to SEO

 So, how do you rank higher on Google?
 I get asked this question all the time.
 My answer is simple - “Your content needs to answer the search query better than the Top 3 search results”.

-The effort for ranking requires a well executed Optimization Strategy and careful SEO Competitor Analysis.
-Optimize your web page content to be relevant, authoritative and diverse.
-Users will respect you for producing high quality content that help answer their questions.
+The effort for ranking requires a well-executed Optimization Strategy and careful SEO Competitor Analysis.
+Optimize your web page content to be relevant, authoritative, and diverse.
+Users will respect you for producing high-quality content that helps answer their questions.
 When you do, you will rank high in search.

 We know social media is tremendous for strengthening your brand.
-So, how does social help your rankings?
-It’s a great method for off-site promotion of your content by integrating with powerful platforms like Facebook, Twitter, LinkedIn and Instagram.
-It creates new inbound links to your pages, blog posts and rich media.
+So, how does social media help your rankings?
+It’s a great method for off-site promotion of your content by integrating with powerful platforms like Facebook, Twitter, LinkedIn, and Instagram.
+It creates new inbound links to your pages, blog posts, and rich media.

-Social platforms expose your content to an entire new audience while promoting discussion and re-sharing.
+Social platforms expose your content to an entirely new audience while promoting discussion and re-sharing.
 The outcome of your consistent social efforts will build the necessary social signals that Google is listening for.

 A word of caution.
-You should never use social media for self promotion!
+You should never use social media for self-promotion!
 If you do, you’ll lose the respect of your audience.
 Build brand awareness and goodwill by being helpful.
-Share your expert knowledge, exchange dialogue with intent to help not sell.
+Share your expert knowledge and exchange dialogue with the intent to help, not sell.
 If you gain the respect of your audience, they will see you as the expert they need to hire.

 Plan your approach by crafting a social media strategy.
 You should post with a defined frequency.
-Frequent social engagement is a crucial part to your success.
+Frequent social engagement is a crucial part of your success.

 Here are a few ideas to get your social juices flowing: